usdoj-crt/beta-ada/_pages/_resources/protecting-the-rights-of-persons-living-with-hiv-aids-fighting-discrimination.md

 ---
-title: Protecting the Rights of Persons Living with HIV/AIDS Fighting Discrimination
+title: "Protecting the Rights of Persons Living with HIV/AIDS "
 description: A publication explaining the rights of persons with HIV/AIDS under the Americans with Disabilities Act (ADA), and the requirements of the ADA for employers, businesses and non-profit agencies that serve the public, and State